 Leak Testing for Cryogenic Hoses

-When it comes to testing hose assemblies for leaks, Penflex uses one or both of the following methods.
+When it comes to leak testing, Penflex uses one or both of the following methods.

-- A submersion bubble leak test—also known as an air-underwater test—places dry air inside the hose which is then held under water for at least one minute while testers look for bubbles.
+- A submersion bubble leak test—also known as an air-underwater test—begins by placing dry air inside the hose.
+Then testers hold the hose under water for at least one minute while looking for bubbles.

-In the case of hoses designed to transfer gas made from molecules smaller than air, a testing method capable of detecting much smaller leaks must be used.
+In the case of hoses designed to transfer gas made from molecules smaller than air, we need a testing method capable of detecting smaller leaks.
 Hoses which have an application in the cryogenic industry fit into this category.

 Capable of detecting leaks as small as 10E-9 cubic centimeters per second (std cc/sec)—whereby it would take a year and a half for one bubble to escape under water—a mass spectrometer test using helium gas is a common requirement for these hoses.
 Mass spectrometer testing is the most accurate way to identify leakage.